Welcome to Slovenia

 Triglav National Park - home of the national symbol, Mount Triglav where you can enjoy exploring the Posočje area, canyoning, rafting, paragliding, hiking and mountaineering

-Radovljica - tiny picturesque town in the Upper Carniola
+Radovljica - tiny picturesque town in the Upper Carniola.
+It is the administrative seat of the Municipality of Radovljica.

 Piran/Pirano - charming picturesque coastal town.
 Piran where you can get lost in its medieval narrow streets and houses.

-Ankaran/Ancarano - pleasant town on Adriatic coast beween Triest and Piran
+Ankaran/Ancarano - pleasant town on Adriatic coast between Triest and Piran.

 Lipica Stud Farm - The unique estate which has more than 350 Lipizzaner (horses) and 435 years of tradition